doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 (10000 rows)
 ```

 This *looks* like it might be right, but how can we tell?
-I, for what it's worth, can't visualize this sequence of points in my mind, so let's visualize it!
+I, for what it's worth, can't picture this sequence of points in my mind, so let's visualize it!

 There's a plethora of tools[^drawingtools] we could feed this table into – but I think it's more fun to stay within the confines of SQL for now by generating a basic SVG image, which every web browser can display.